 Instrument maker

 Since January 2nd 2017 all types of Rosewood (including African Blackwood) have been protected and may only be traded with a CITES document.
-Instruments made from these woods, already imported and certified in the EU can be traded within the EU without additional permits.
+Instruments made from these woods, already imported and certified in the EU can be traded without additional permits, but please keep the invoice to proof that you bought the timber legally.

-- 2023 new videos: Ella Zlotos on a Rosewood Low D
+- 2023 Ella Zlotos on a Rosewood Low D

 Floating, The Dear Irish Boy / Whelan's Jig

-- 2022 new videos: Low D Leadwood Canonic Sonata, The Monaghan Jig
+- 2022 Low D Leadwood Canonic Sonata, The Monaghan Jig

-new video files online - three instruments of Mopane in different keys
+- December 2020 three instruments of Mopane in different keys

 low whistle in F - high whistle in D - low whistle in D